Sustainable Affordable Adobe Safety Cottages

 On this page:

 - Living well with 80% less metered water use—using innovative new practices for water efficiency which could help save a fortune on increased supply and attendant climate impacts.

-- Unsubsidized moderate-income-affordable housing—which could help meet State affordable housing targets and retain local development control.
+- Moderate-income-affordable housing—which could help meet State affordable housing targets and retain local development control.

 - Debris-flow-resistant building—that could enable people to rebuild with more peace of mind.

-- Saving the plant growth and infiltration capacity of the soil—The innovative foundation could help avoid the over-excavation and compaction that is slowly but permanently destroying the soil in the City.
+- Preserves the plant growth and infiltration capacity of the soil—The innovative foundation could help avoid the over-excavation and compaction that is slowly but permanently destroying the soil around modern buildings.

-- Living healthier with less driving and parking—which could help save the City from traffic overload.
+- Living healthier with less driving and parking—which could help reduce traffic overload.

 - Improved disaster resiliency—for water, shelter, food, energy, and transportation.

 - Much lower landfill from building/ demolition—which could help save millions on landfill capacity.

 - Attractive, Spanish-style, real adobe structures—in modern, fire-, climate-, and earthquake-safe form.

 - Advance implementation of City policies—General Plan, Climate Action Plan, Bicycle Master Plan, etc.

 The City’s recent commitments to sustainability are outstanding policy achievements.
 Work remains to be done on implementation; to make the most sustainable projects easier to permit, for example.

 The designs, land, and funding for phase one of this project are in hand.
 We hope you will be inspired to partner with us to actualize its full potential to benefit the City, and build Santa Barbara’s environmental leadership.
 This community-benefit project could be a top demonstration of integrated solutions for climate, water, fire, transportation and affordability.